databendlabs/databend/docs/doc/10-deploy/09-upgrade/90-upgrade-1.0.md

 All converted
 ```

+3. Replace the binary file `databend-meta` in the folder where Databend is installed with the newer version.

-3. Start the new databend-meta service in each node.
+4. Start the new databend-meta service in each node.